csdurfee/csdurfee.github.io/content/the-final-word-for-now.md

 As promised, the marginal values are pretty close to one another.
 That's what happens when "better hot" vs. "better cold" and "positive z" vs. "negative z" are determined purely by chance.

-Here are the actual crosstabs:
+Here are the actual crosstabs.
+The marginal values are much more imbalanced.

 | |better cold|better hot| margin |
 |---|---------|----------|-------|